Monoclinous/Monoclinous/README.md

 ![Schoolcraft County Courthouse](https://upload.wikimedia.org/wikipedia/commons/8/86/Schoolcraft_County_Courthouse_%28Manistique%29.jpg)

-## Skills

-- Skill 1
-- Skill 2
-- Skill 3
-- Skill 4

 ## About Me

-Hello, I'm [Your Name].
-I am a [Your Profession] with a passion for [Your Interests].
-I have experience in [Your Expertise].
-I enjoy working on [Types of Projects] and continuously expanding my knowledge in [Technologies or Tools].
+Hello, I'm Quentin.
+I am an IT student with a passion for creating.
+I have experience in retail but I currently tinker with servers, operating systems, and basic electronics.
+I enjoy working on projects in and out of class and continuously expanding my knowledge in the related fields of IT.

 Here are a few things that describe me: